gg-ed/gg-ed.github.io/pages/research.md

 *This paper addresses the strategic workforce planning question of how many employees to maintain at each staffing level, and how to progress to this optimal structure through hiring and promotion decisions.
 Most notably, it incorporates time-in-grade as a factor.
 It introduces the idea of pipeline invariance, a technique that allows the effect of subsequent time period decisions to be retraced to the initial state, hence making the multi-period problem tractable.*

 This paper is co-authored with Patrick JAILLET, from MIT, and my advisor, Melvyn SIM.
-It is motivated by the research I was conducting when I was still leading the team of HR analytics in the Public Service Division in Singapore.
+It is motivated by the research I was conducting when I was still leading the team of HR analysts in the Public Service Division in Singapore.
 This manuscript is currently in Major Revision in *Operations Research*.

 [The most recent version of the paper is available here.]({{ BASE_PATH}}/pages/working_papers/manpower.pdf)